 The following sections describe the various conditions that cause a floating-point exception to be generated by the x87 FPU and the masked response of the x87 FPU when these conditions are detected.
-Chapter 3, Instruction Set Reference A-M and Chapter 4, Instruction Set Reference N-Z of the IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B list the floating-point exceptions that can be signaled for each floating-point instruction.
+Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A & 2B, list the floating-point exceptions that can be signaled for each floating-point instruction.

-See Section 4.9.2, "Floating-Point Exception Priority" for a description of the rules for exception precedence when more than one floating-point exception condition is detected for an instruction.
+See Section 4.9.2, "Floating-Point Exception Priority," for a description of the rules for exception precedence when more than one floating-point exception condition is detected for an instruction.